DataFrame methods

 The original DataFrame, unchanged. |

-Displays the number of unique rows in a single column, without modifying the DataFrame itself.
+Displays the number of unique values in a Series or unique combinations of rows in a DataFrame, without modifying the DataFrame itself.

-See Pandas docs for nunique() for additional usage information, including more configuration options you can pass to this Pandas Checks method.
+- See Pandas docs for nunique() DataFrame or nunique() Series for additional usage information, including more options you can pass to this Pandas Checks method.

 Parameters: